 These can then be eaten cold by hand, slightly reheated and eaten by hand (careful, the insides get super-hot if you heat for too long).
 Alternatively you can heat up in a bowl and add custard – a personal favourite option of mine!

-If you like these Gluten Free Apple Turnovers, you’ll love these other pastries and bakes
+Like these Apple Turnovers?
+You’ll love these other bakes

 I just know you’ll want to check out my Gluten Free Cinnamon Buns – just like you remember and these Danish Treacle Tarts are pretty special too.
 If you want to impress the family at tea time why not have a go at these Gluten Free Cream Horns I promise they’re not as difficult as you’d expect.
 Finally I thought I’d add a wild card here and drop in my recipe for Deliciously Simple Macaroons perfect as a gift or treat.